ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 In particular, typeclass instances are not changed.
 With ``Data.Generics.Labels.Field'``, the Field instance of Symbol from the generic-lens package is not imported, and the user still needs to add ``import Data.Generics.Labels ()``.

+The extension does not take into account names that are part of a Quasiquotation, e.g. between ``[|`` and ``|]``.

+Interactions with `Local modules (under review) <https://github.com/ghc-proposals/ghc-proposals/pull/283>`_ may be implemented similarly to Java, where the first matching import is used, as demonstrated in this `experiment <https://github.com/ghc-proposals/ghc-proposals/pull/500#issuecomment-1101814148>`_.
+Or, by following the principle of least surprise, the extension may refuse to implicitly import a module that can be found in multiple locations.

 Costs and Drawbacks
 -------------------